Jake-tastic/CRSS/README.txt

 to be stratified.
 Provided below is a link to the 63 page document explaining the strata process. https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812706

-Steps:
-    1.Extract only the required CSV files from the NHTSA website, "https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/".
-        As of December 2024 the availble yearly reports range 2016 to 2022.

 Overview of the ETL Pipeline:

 1. Extraction Phase (crssextract.py)